 Parts of the site fall within flood zones 2 and 3.
-Following the submission of revised information the Lead Local Flood Authority have withdrawn their objection, subject to appropriate conditions being attached, however, the Environment Agency require further information to address their objection and this is being prepared by the applicant.
-This is a technical matter that is likely to be resolved with the submission of further information and therefore it is recommended that the matter is delegated to the Planning, Economic Development and Licencing Manager.
+Following the submission of revised information the Lead Local Flood Authority have withdrawn their objection, subject to appropriate conditions being attached, however, the Environment Agency (EA) require further information to address their objection.

+The applicant has submitted further information and this is being assessed by the EA, their comments will be reported to Committee is received in time however this is a technical matter that is likely to be resolved once sufficient information has been submitted and therefore it is recommended that the matter is delegated to the Planning, Economic Development and Licencing Manager.